 Remember, AeroPoints need to be collecting data for at least 45 minutes to get accurate data.
 These instructional videos capture best practices for laying out your AeroPoints and collecting data.

 With the PPK workflow, more acreage can be covered with a set of 10 AeroPoints.
-See this article about the PPK workflow for more information.
+See this FAQ article for more information about AeroPoints and the PPK workflow.

 I still can't do it!